GinoTerlouw/step-it-backend/README.md

  - Create a new route

-First off all create a new controller under src controllers, name the file as the function name and make sure to export it.
+First off create a new folder under routes.
+For example:
+>  dinges.route

+For every method on this route create a typescript file named by their method.
+So for get it would be:
+> get.dinges.ts

+In get.dinges.ts you create your controller like this:
 ```
 const getDinges = (req, res) => {
   return res.json({status: "ok! :D"})